There are so many fantastic and amazing things to see in Porto. I’d even go as far as saying it’s is one under-rated Portuguese gem! 🇵🇹

 Scratch that!
-This ‘under-ratedness’ (not a real word 🙂 ) is perhaps less and less so as everyone seems to be pretty clued up more and more these days on how a visit to Portugal is much needed on the good old travel plans.
+This ‘under-ratedness’ (not a real word 🤣 ) is perhaps less and less so.
+Everyone seems to be pretty clued up more and more these days on how a visit to Portugal is much needed on the good old travel plans.

-For those that still need a bit of convincing, here’s a quick lowdown – Porto is the second largest city in Portugal, one of the oldest in Europe, well its Port wine (hello!) and with an old city centre that’s so amazing its been declared a UNESCO World Heritage Site.
+For those that still need a bit of convincing on things to see in Porto, here’s a quick lowdown.
+Porto is the second largest city in Portugal, one of the oldest in Europe, well its Port wine (hello!) and with an old city centre that’s so amazing its been declared a UNESCO World Heritage Site.

-There’s a treasure trove of sights you have to see in this amazing city and we’ve got 14 of the essential amazing sights you have to see in Porto!
+There’s a treasure trove of things to see in Porto and we’ve got 14 of the essential vying for your attention.
+Take a look ⬇

 1.)
 Cais da Ribeira

-Known for being the riverside quarter of Porto, Cais da Ribeira is the place to come if you want to stroll along sun dappled streets at the water’s edge.
+Known for being the riverside quarter of Porto, Cais da Ribeira is the place to come if you want to stroll along sun-dappled streets.
 The quayside has a plethora of cafes and restaurants to choose from and fresh seafood is usually the order of the day.

 2.)
 The Church of St Francis